Scramble to track Cambodia cruise ship passengers after coronavirus case reported

-SIHANOUKVILLE, Cambodia (Reuters) - Holland America Line said it is working with governments and health experts to track passengers who disembarked from its Westerdam cruise ship docked in Cambodia after an American woman tested positive for coronavirus in Malaysia.
+SIHANOUKVILLE, Cambodia, Feb 17 (Reuters) - Holland America Line said it is working with governments and health experts to track passengers who disembarked from its Westerdam cruise ship docked in Cambodia after an American woman tested positive for coronavirus in Malaysia.

 The cruise line, which is owned by cruise giant Carnival Corp, said none of the other 1,454 passengers and 802 crew have reported any symptoms.